 - I wish I could be as happy as others seem to be (depression): Yes/No

-Neo-FFI, Neo Five Factor Inventory: Five personality traits (Big Five) – neuroticism, extraversion, and openness to experience, agreeableness and conscientiousness are assessed by 12 items each.
-10 minutes work time.
+Neo-FFI, Neo Five-Factor Inventory: Five personality traits (Big Five) – neuroticism, extraversion, and openness to experience, agreeableness and conscientiousness are assessed by 12 items each.
+10 minutes of work time.